-When a stimulus is received, the consumer goes through an elaborate process of : decision-making in terms of receiving, retaining, interpreting and evaluating the stimuli according to his own framework.
+When a stimulus is received, the consumer goes through an elaborate process of considerable considerable consumer goes through an elaborate process of decision-making in terms of receiving, retaining, interpreting and evaluating the stimuli according to his own framework.
 Depending on the nature of product being purchased, this process may work at the sub-conscious level or it may be overt, the time taken to make the decision may vary from a few seconds to a few days or months.
 The buyer characteristics and buyer decision-making process in conjunction with marketing stimuli lead to a decision to either buy the product or not to buy.